LubratJilian/ps8-Hexatron/README.md

 - Antoine-Marie Michelozzi
 - Jilian Lubrat

+## Access

+The project is deployed on an AWS server.
+You can access it at http://hexatron.pns.academy/.

 ## Run

 To run the project, you need to have Docker and Docker Compose installed.